aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-image/_index.md

 ---
-title: Save OneNote as Image – Convert Notebook to Image with Aspose.Note
+title: Export OneNote notebook pages using Java
-linktitle: Save OneNote as Image – Convert Notebook to Image with Aspose.Note
+linktitle: Export OneNote notebook pages using Java
 second_title: Aspose.Note Java API
 description: Learn how to save OneNote as image and convert OneNote to image using Aspose.Note for Java.
 Step‑by‑step guide for Java developers.
 weight: 12